Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Generalized Connectivity Matrix Response Model

-where $g(\cdot)$ is a known and invertible link function and is applied element-wise to the entries of $\bmu^{(i)}$, $\bTheta \in \mathbb{R}^{n\times n}$ is the intercept matrix that characterizes the population level network connectivity, and $\bcB \in \mathbb{R}^{n\times n\times p}$ is the slope tensor that encodes the effects of subject covariates on the network connectivity.
-We next specify our choices of $g(\cdot)$, $\bTheta$ and $\bcB$.
-First, the choice of $g(\cdot)$ depends on the data type of $\A^{(i)}$.
-For instance, if the edges in $\A^{(i)}$ are binary, we choose a logit link function, $g(\mu) = \log\{ \mu / (1-\mu) \}$; if the edges in $\A^{(i)}$ are count data, we choose a log link function, $g(\mu) = \log(\mu)$.
-Second, we impose that $\bTheta$ follows a low-rank structure.
-This structure effectively reduces the number of free parameters.
-Moreover, it connects \eqref{eqn::model} with, and is also more flexible than, several commonly used network models, as we further discuss in Section \ref{sec::con}.
-Third, we impose that $\bcB$ is sparse, i.e., the effects of covariates concentrate only on a subset of connections.
-This sparsity assumption again reduces the number of free parameters, greatly facilitates the model interpretation, and is also well supported by empirical neurological studies \citep{vounou2010discovering, supekar2013brain}.
-We briefly comment that, it is possible to impose more complex structures on $\bTheta$ and $\bcB$, e.g., we may additionally require $\bTheta$ to be sparse, or $\bcB$ to be low-rank.
-Even though these structures can be incorporated in our model framework with some straightforward modification, we choose to focus on the current setup as it offers a good balance between model complexity and model flexibility.
+We assume the population level connectivity $\bTheta$ to be low-rank, which reduces the number of free parameters {and is plausible in neuroscience applications \citep{bi2018multilayer,kong2019l2rm}.} Next, we assume that $\bcB$ is sparse, i.e., the effects of covariates concentrate only on a subset of connections.
+This sparsity assumption again reduces the number of free parameters, greatly facilitates the model interpretation, and is also well supported by empirical neurological studies \citep{vounou2010discovering}.
+As every subject has a unique sparse deviation $\bcB\times_3\x_i$ from the low-rank $\bTheta$, model \eqref{eqn::model} is identifiable.
+It is possible to impose more complex structures on $\bTheta$ and $\bcB$; e.g., $\bcB$ is low-rank and sparse, or $\bcB$ is slice sparse.
+These changes require some straightforward modifications to the estimation procedure.
+We choose to focus on the current setup as it offers a good balance between model complexity and model flexibility.